BNOTIONS/django-twoscoops-project/README.rst

 #.
 Create a new virtualenv
 #.
 Install Django
 #.
 Create a new project using this project template
 #.
-Run `vagrant up` to create your new local development environment
+Run `vagrant up default` to create your new local development environment
 #.
 Run `vagrant ssh` to login
 #.
 Change directories to /vagrant and start creating your application
 #.
 You can login to the Django admin with the username and password 'vagrant'